junesirius/junesirius.github.io/_posts/Supernatural/SPN_Eldritch/SPN-Glimpses-amid-tears-whole-novel.md

 "And my responsibility is to keep you alive!"
 Dean raises his voice.

 "And mine is not?"
-Cas raises his too.
+Cas raises his, too.

 They stare at each other, nose to nose, inches away, falling into sudden silence.